 Actor Samuel L. Jackson recorded a radio ad for Ossoff, and other celebrities like Alyssa Milano have gotten involved in get-out-the-vote efforts.

-“He just called to say congratulations and encourage me and let me know that as we go into June 20, that it's all hands on deck for Republicans and we take it very seriously,” Handel said today.
+“He just called to say congratulations and encourage me and let me know that as we go into June 20, that it's all hands on deck for Republicans and we take it very seriously,” Handel said April 19.

-What is President Trump's next move?
+What is Trump's next move?

-"Despite major outside money, FAKE media support and eleven Republican candidates, BIG "R" win with runoff in Georgia.
+"Despite major outside money, FAKE media support and eleven Republican candidates, BIG 'R' win with runoff in Georgia.
 Glad to be of help!"
 Trump tweeted about the result.

-White House press secretary Sean Spicer told reporters today that Trump will campaign for Handel "if needed," saying Trump is prepared to do "everything he can to maintain majorities to further the party."
+White House press secretary Sean Spicer told reporters that Trump will campaign for Handel "if needed," saying Trump is prepared to do "everything he can to maintain majorities to further the party."